asgardeo/asgardeo-auth-express-sdk/README.md

 ## Introduction

-Asgardeo Auth Express SDK provides the core methods that are needed to implement OIDC authentication in JavaScript/TypeScript based server side apps written with Express Framework.
-This SDK wraps around the `@asgardeo/auth-node` to provide framework specific functionalities for Express enabling the developers to use OIDC authentication in the applications with a minimum effort.
+Asgardeo Auth Express SDK implements OIDC authentication in JavaScript/TypeScript-based server-side apps written with Express Framework.
+This SDK wraps around the `@asgardeo/auth-node` to provide framework-specific functionalities for Express enabling the developers to use OIDC authentication in the applications with minimum effort.

 ## Prerequisite